State Aid to Public Libraries

 In January 2007, the Library Commissioners approved an incentive payment to acknowledge the achievement of enhanced and excellent accreditation status.
 Each level has increased expectations of local libraries in terms of funding, hours open, and programs and services offered.
 The incentive State Aid payments for

 for 2016 are as follows:

-- Excellent Accreditation -- Incentive state aid payment of $400.
+- Gold Accreditation -- Incentive state aid payment of $400.

-- Enhanced Accreditation -- Incentive state aid payment of $200.
+- Silver Accreditation -- Incentive state aid payment of $200.

 For additional information, contact Sam Shaw